 At St. Mary's Academy, we believe part of being a community means that we share and grow together; we come together in respect to learn and understand one another.
 Our students come from more than 60 different zip codes and bring with them diversity in its many forms.

 In support of our school's mission, St. Mary's Academy recognizes and welcomes diversity as a positive force within our world.
 As we build a strong community, we strive in all we do to show respect, promote justice, and act in our faith.

 The Lower School prepares students to become culturally aware and appreciative of the differences and similarities among people.
-We purposely build this awareness beginning in our JK program and continue to develop compassionate and caring young citizens in our Lower School.
-As a school based on the Loretto School Values of faith, community, justice and respect we believe in empowering students to thrive and contribute to a diverse and changing world.
+We purposely build this awareness beginning in our PK program and continue to develop compassionate and caring young citizens in our Lower School.
+As a school based on the Loretto School values of faith, community, justice, and respect we believe in empowering students to thrive and contribute to a diverse and changing world.

 Our Middle School students engage in multiculturalism, most notably in traveling together and living among indigenous cultures learning practices, language, and storytelling.
 Each trip involves reflection and courageous journeys, which transform students and their world view.